 Meet Our Staff

-Samuel Klein, MD, Medical Director and Program Founder
+Samuel Klein, MD, Program Founder

 He received his medical degree from Temple University School of Medicine and a master’s degree in nutritional biochemistry and metabolism from the Massachusetts Institute of Technology.